 Religious Education is taught throughout the school in such a way as to reflect the overall aims, values, and philosophy of the school.

-- Learning is planned and sequenced to support pupils in building an ever-increasing picture over time, constantly building their knowledge and understanding of key subject knowledge and specialist vocabulary around concepts
+- Learning is planned and sequenced to support pupils in building an ever-increasing picture over time, constantly building their knowledge and understanding of key subject knowledge and specialist vocabulary around concepts.

 - Each term, we organise a designated RE Week, where each class spend the week focusing on a RE Topic from our curriculum.
 The learning in each year group centres around a question designed to guide children to explore an aspect of a world religion or belief through discussions.
 We make cross curricular links where appropriate to aid memory and enjoyment.
-By the end of each term, children will produce a final piece of work that reflects their learning from the RE week.

 - Staff use stories, artefacts and where possible we would like our children to have opportunities to encounter local faith communities through visits to local places of worship to engage our children.
 We are extremely lucky that members of the local church, St Marks Church and The Salvation Army Westfield visit our school.